2023 Most Popular Educational Administration Doctor's Degree Schools in the New England Region

 Full Educational Administration at University of Connecticut Report

-University of Hartford landed the #6 spot in the 2023 rankings for the most popular doctor’s degree educational administration programs.
+University of Hartford did quite well in this year’s ranking of the most popular places for educational administration students to get a doctor’s degree.
+It came in at #6 on the list.
 UHart is a medium-sized private not-for-profit school located in the city of West Hartford.

 About 45% of the students majoring in education admin at the school are women while 55% are male.

-Read full report on Educational Administration at University of Hartford
+Full Educational Administration at University of Hartford Report

-New England College landed the #10 spot in the 2023 rankings for the most popular doctor’s degree educational administration programs.
+New England College came in at #10 in this year’s edition of the Most Popular Educational Administration Doctor’s Degree Schools in the New England Region ranking.
 NEC is a small private not-for-profit school located in the rural area of Henniker.

 Women make up 40% of the education admin majors at the school.